fabianopinto/kaitai-struct-ts/debugger/README.md

 - Navigate command history with ↑↓ arrows
 - See execution timing for each expression

-🔄 **Unified Console** - Parse events and expression evaluations now appear together in chronological order, providing better context during debugging.
+🔄 **Unified Console** - Parse events and expression evaluations in chronological order

-📦 **Example Selector** - Built-in examples (GIF, PNG, WAV, EDID) let you start debugging immediately without uploading files.
+📦 **Example Selector** - Built-in examples (GIF, PNG, WAV, EDID) for quick testing

 ## Features